 One of the major plus points for a WordPress membership site is how you can foster and grow an online community.
 While you want to offer inclusivity and a warm welcome, your site also needs to present some areas of exclusivity too.

-For example, a membership site can give its members the following pros:
+For example, WordPress membership sites can offer the following pros:

 - Custom perks that they can’t find anywhere else.

 - Paid member subscriptions to online courses and digital products, with the ability to pay for them all on site.